Judging and the Panel

 Before the shortlist of books reaches our expert judging panel below, they are carefully assessed by a panel of librarians and library staff.
 Working to strict guidelines of what constitutes an adventure story, we discuss which of the novels entered should be put forward for the longlist and then shortlist.

 Once a novel reaches the shortlist, copies are distributed to our judges.
-Each year, we invite professionals from the literary and adventure worlds to come together and join the panel:
+Each year, we invite professionals from the literary and adventure worlds to come together and join the panel.
+The 2021 team is: